-Kathie Phillips and I first back when I used to volunteer at Hearts United for Animals.
+Kathie Phillips and I met when I used to volunteer at Hearts United for Animals.
 Since then, I’ve followed her posts on Facebook, which often feature rescued dogs.
-Indeed, she would describe herself as “a longtime dog rescuer of special needs dogs who always leaves the porch light on for the next little weary furry traveler in need of a home”.
-Once of her posts prompted me to ask her if she’d write about her experiences with senior dogs.
+Indeed, she describes herself as “a longtime dog rescuer of special needs dogs who always leaves the porch light on for the next little weary furry traveler in need of a home”.
+One of her posts prompted me to ask her if she’d write about her experiences with senior dogs.
 Thanks to Kathi Phillips for the below tribute to a dog who aged before his time.

 Age is relative…. if a creature is not expected to live to its first birthday because of birth defects, and that creature then lives to the ripe old age of 4-and-a-half, it is considered to be a “senior”.
 Such was the case with Jigger, a long-haired Chihuahua puppy with Hydrocephalus.
 The experts at Kansas State said he would not live to his first birthday because of the many seizures and multiple physical problems he experienced.
 Jigger came to live with us as a foster dog, so that he would at least experience life in a family during his short life.

 Jigger walked like a marionette, awkwardly picking up and putting down his legs with each step.
 He shook constantly, and was unable to lower his head to drink or eat.
 When he wanted water, he would tap the water with his front foot, trying to get some water to his mouth.
 He could not lift his head to look upwards, so he walked unsteadily with his head looking down all the time.

 Before a seizure, Jigger got a dazed look on his face and became very disoriented.
 During the seizure his little body cringed and contorted for 10 minutes before finally coming to rest.
 Afterwards, he made sharp cries and bit at whatever or whoever was holding him.
 Finally, after about 30 minutes it was over.